prix0007/library/docs/sdk/js/04_status.md

 await drip.status();
 ```

 You should get an output indicating if the service is up and running and reachable.
-If you for `true`, our mission is accomplished.
+If you receive `true`, our mission is accomplished.
 Let's continue.